Local offer for Children with Special Educational Needs and/or Disabilities (SEND)

 How does Pebbles know if a child needs extra help and what should I do if I think my child may have special educational needs or disabilities?

 At Pebbles Preschool every child is allocated a key person.
 Their role is to build a trusting relationship with you and your child.
-This enables the key person to make regular observations on your child linked to the Early Years Foundation Stage (EYFS) ages and stages of development.
+This enables the key person to make regular observations of your child linked to the Early Years Foundation Stage (EYFS) ages and stages of development and 'The Effective characteristics of Learning'.
 These observations will help identify individual needs which the key person will discuss with the Special Educational Needs Co-ordinator (SENCo) and yourself and plan with you how best to support your child’s learning and development.

 Our SENCo will offer support and advice to yourself and all staff within the setting and will also liaise with other professionals to seek advice and support in identifying individual needs if necessary, with your permission.